AGAPIA/waymo-open-dataset/README.md

 * cars.p = a dictionary of (framei_id, car_id) = {bounding box and velocity of the car).
 Basically contaiing all cars trajectories during the scene
 * people.p = similar to the above
 * combined_carla_moving.ply - A point cloud file of the environment reconstructed from the Lidar.
-Colors are RGB
-* combined_carla
+Colors are RGB, it contains inside the segmentation label for each value
+* combined_carla_moving_segColor.ply - This will contain the environment with segmentation color, very useful for debugging !
  ```

+ NOTE: The output segmentation labels and colors are in CARLA space.

 # Waymo Open Dataset